Physics and computation: An insight from non-Hermitian quantum computing: Theoretical Model of NQC

-To demonstrate the extraordinary power of NQC, we present an algorithm which can solve the SAT problem in polynomial time.
-As SAT is an NP complete problem, according to the Cook-Levin theorem, NQC can solve all NP problems in polynomial time, or BNQP $\subseteq$ NP.
+To demonstrate the remarkable computational power of NQC, we present an algorithm capable of solving the maximum independent sets (MIS) problem in polynomial time.
+Since the problem of finding an MIS in a graph composed of vertices and edges is NP-hard, the Cook-Levin theorem implies that NQC can, in principle, solve all NP problems in polynomial time; that is, NP $\subseteq$ BNQP.

-The SAT problem NP-complete, and it involves determining whether there exists an assignment of values to the Boolean variables $x_1,x_2,\cdots,x_n$ such that a given Boolean formula $f(x_1,x_2,\cdots,x_n)$ evaluates to true.